neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.cliqueCounting.mutate(G: Graph, **config: Any) -> Series[Any]

+    Counts the number of cliques, of different size, each node is part of.

+.. py:function:: gds.cliqueCounting.stream(G: Graph, **config: Any) -> DataFrame

+    Counts the number of cliques, of different size, each node is part of.

+.. py:function:: gds.cliqueCounting.stats(G: Graph, **config: Any) -> Series[Any]

+    Counts the number of cliques, of different size, in the entire graph.

+.. py:function:: gds.cliqueCounting.write(G: Graph, **config: Any) -> Series[Any]

+    Counts the number of cliques, of different size, each node is part of.

 .. py:function:: gds.scaleProperties.mutate(G: Graph, **config: Any) -> Series[Any]

     Scale node properties